In This Article

 This is every great citrus note you’ve ever smelled in a fragrance, combined and bottled into one scent.
 Arancia di Capri takes the process of peeling a citrus fruit with your bare hands and puts every part of that into an olfactory experience.
 From digging through the tough, waxy skin that smells vaguely pungent and green to slowly peeling it back and smelling the bitter citrus oils spray from the rind.
 And finally, the sweet, juicy fruit itself.

-I love it.
 It’s bright, refreshing, tangy, and sweet.
 The top notes are basically every citrus you can imagine.
 You’ll find cardamom and petitgrain with a beautiful base of caramel and musk in the middle.
-The caramel is what sold me on this; you barely smell it, but it gives it the slightest bit of warm sweetness that wears beautifully.
+The caramel is truly unique; you barely smell it, but it gives it the slightest bit of warm sweetness that wears beautifully.

 Atelier Cologne Pacific Lime

-I always forget that lime is one of my favorite scents until the second I smell one, and I’m like, "Oh yeah, this is good."
 Like all citruses, lime is bright and tangy, but it can also be really warm, in a way.
 As opposed to a lemon or an orange, a lime is bright and sharp and has a depth that you don’t get from other citruses.
-That said, of course, Pacific Lime is a standout to me.
-Coconut, which I also love, adds its milky warm sweetness, with spearmint and eucalyptus add a fresh, green base.
+That said, of course, Pacific Lime is a standout.
+Coconut adds its milky warm sweetness, with spearmint and eucalyptus adding a fresh, green base.

-This is such an exciting, wearable take on lime.
-I’m always excited to see how Atelier Cologne brings a hero note to life because they never disappoint.
-This is a fresh, sweet, earthy take on lime that is an absolute must-try for the warmer months.
+This is such an exciting, wearable take on lime—a fresh, sweet, earthy take on citrus that is an absolute must-try for the warmer months.

 D.S. & Durga El Cosmico

 D.S. & Durga’s tagline is "perfume is armchair travel."
 Rightfully so because each of their scents truly embodies another time and place.
-I’m a huge fan of the brand, and El Cosmico is incredible.
+El Cosmico is no exception.

 Inspired by the desert airs of Marfa, Texas, it’s made up of many notes: desert shrubs, desert pepper, and dry sand accord.
 There are also herbaceous notes throughout the fragrance.
 But with all of those earthy notes, it's also surprisingly sweet.
 Not sweet like candy but sweet like a sour gummy worm.